seunghunlee918/seunghunlee918.github.io/index.markdown

 ---

 <p><span style="font-size:14pt;">
-I am a 5th year Ph.D. candidate in Economics at Columbia University</span></p>
+I am a 6th year Ph.D. candidate in Economics at Columbia University. **I am on the job market during the 2023-2024 academic year.** </span></p>

 <p><span style="font-size:14pt;">
-My primary fields of interest are development economics, political economy, and public economics.
-I am also interested in labor economics. </span></p>
+My primary fields of interest are **development economics**, **political economy **, and **public economics**.
+I am also interested in *labor economics*. </span></p>

 <p><span style="font-size:14pt;">
-Broadly speaking, my research topics revolve around the formation of state capacity and the accumulation of human capital.
-One of my ongoing projects focuses on how political violence affects the capacity of the local governments to finance and execute their operations.
-I also have other ongoing projects that study how adverse shocks such as violence and natural disasters affect human capital accumulation.
+My research topics revolve around the formation of state capacity and the accumulation of human capital under adverse shocks.
+In my job market paper, I investigate how political violence targeting local politicians affect the fiscal and personnel capacity of local governments.
+I also have ongoing projects that study how educational attainment is impacted by religious violence in Nigeria and how birth outcomes are influenced by the 2004 Indian Ocnean Tsunami in Indonesia.
+    </span></p>

+<p><span style="font-size:14pt;">
+For more information, please see my [CV](https://seunghunlee918.github.io/cv/CV_shl_202300925.pdf).
+You can also contact me at [sl4436@columbia.edu](mailto:sl4436@columbia.edu).
 </span></p>